-In Altium NEXUS, the process of placing an object is roughly the same regardless of the object being placed.
+In Altium Designer, the process of placing an object is roughly the same regardless of the object being placed.
 At its simplest level, the process is as follows:

-Select the object to be placed from one of the toolbars or the
+- Select the object to be placed from one of the toolbars or the Place menu.

 Use the Primitives column to access properties for objects and edit default values as required.

 Default values for the objects are saved, by default, in the file

 ADVPCB.dft.
 Optionally, values can be saved in a .dft file with a different name.
 Controls are available to save and load .

 dft files, enabling you to create favorite default object value 'sets'.
 All settings saved in and loaded from .